How does your car sound without catalytic converter

 • Sharpness in sound: The overall sound may become more pronounced and aggressive, reflecting the unrestricted flow of exhaust gases.

-See also How do you say referral in spanish
+See also How do you say hazelnut in spanish

 Implications for Vehicle Performance